kaustubh-Beta/AIR_Drums/Tutorial.md

 #### Understanding the ROI analysis function
-Frame corresponding ROI is cropped and passed to the function which performs all the operations to detect blue color pixels in it.
-We use HSV color space to detect the presence of blue color.
+Frame corresponding ROI is cropped and passed to the function which performs all the operations to detect blue colour pixels in it.
+We use HSV colour space to detect the presence of blue colour.

 ```python
 def ROI_analysis(frame,sound):